wviechtb/scrum-club/blog.md

 ### 2018-04-03: One-Day Workshop on Julia

-The name may be a bit strange, but [Julia](https://julialang.org/) is a relatively new (and hence modern!) programming language for statistical and numerical computing.
-It is extremely fast, usually outperforming languages like Python, R, and Matlab and in some cases even compiled languages like C and Fortran.
+You may wonder who Julia is and why you would want a whole workshop about her.
+Well, the name may be a bit strange, but Julia is a relatively new (and hence modern!) programming language for statistical and numerical computing.
+It is extremely fast, usually outperforming languages like Python, R, and Matlab, and in some cases even compiled languages like C and Fortran.
+In addition, Julia is free, open-source, cross-platform (runs on Windows, macOS, and Linux), and has garnered the attention of a quickly growing and enthusiastic user community.
+For more information, see here: https://julialang.org/

 On May 25th, 2018, a one-day workshop will be held at Maastricht University introducing Julia and its capabilities.
-The workshop will be completely free.
-More details on how to sign up will follow soon.
+The workshop is aimed at researchers, (Master and PhD level) students, data analysts/scientist, and essentially anybody interested in learning how to work with Julia.

+You should bring a laptop to the workshop with Julia installed.
+Installation files can be found here: https://julialang.org/downloads/

+The workshop is free, but you should still register if you plan to attend.
+To register, simply send an email to Jolanda Koch at: jolanda.koch@maastrichtuniversity.nl

+The short version:

+What: One-Day Workshop on Julia (https://julialang.org/)
+Date: May 25th, 2018
+Time: 09:30 to 17:30
+Room: Greepzaal at the azM (http://www.mumcplattegrond.nl/#map/d99_d26)
+Register with: Jolanda Koch (jolanda.koch@maastrichtuniversity.nl)

+Hope to see you at the workshop!

 ### 2018-03-21: Article in the Observant